PeterMToma/DEPI---Digital-Transformation-Index-DTI/README.md

 4- Project Question:

    The project addresses the following key questions:

 ​# Main Question:

    What is the impact of digital transformation on financial inclusion in the studied countries?

 # ​Sub-Questions:

    1- ​What is the digital transformation level in each country?

    2- What is the digital divide between developing and advanced countries?

    3- Which digital dimensions (Internet, E-Payment, E-Government) represent a point of strength or weakness for each country?

    4- Does the increased use of digital payments lead to a higher percentage of bank account ownership?

    5- Do countries with advanced E-Government achieve higher levels of financial inclusion?

-6-  ​Is there a correlation between internet penetration and increased financial inclusion?
+   6- Is there a correlation between internet penetration and increased financial inclusion?

-7-  ​Which dimension has a stronger impact on economic growth: Digitalization or Financial Inclusion?
+   7- Which dimension has a stronger impact on economic growth: Digitalization or Financial Inclusion?

    8- Have countries that developed digitally over the past 5-10 years seen an improvement in financial inclusion indicators?